-Why are office workers lacking in vitamin D?
+Why are we lacking in vitamin D?

 What can you do?

-Awareness: If your colleagues don’t go outdoors much, tell them about the importance of vitamin D. Hypovitaminosis D is an underdiagnosed and undertreated issue and many people are not aware of this.
+Awareness: If your colleagues don’t go outdoors much, tell them about the importance of vitamin D. Hypovitaminosis D is an underdiagnosed and undertreated issue

 Signs you must never ignore